Warlockk/cryptam_tools/README.md

 cryptam
 =======

 Cryptam document malware analysis tools to submit documents for analysis and collect reporting.
+Default reporting is now returned only in JSON which is served from flat files.

 Get Report
 ----------